beingnile/alx-system_engineering-devops/0x00-shell_basics/README.md

 `cd -` - Changes the working directory to the previous one.

 > *For bash commands involving changing directories (cd), add Source (.) infront of the executable*.

+### 10-back

+`ls -la . .. /boot` - Lists all files in the current directory and the parent of the working directory and the `/boot` directory (in this order), in long format.